 How soon can I speak to an attorney?

 As soon as is convenient for you.
 We are here to take your calls and emails.
 We recommend meeting over the phone or video when possible, but we are also willing to meet in person under certain circumstances as well.
-Our San Antonio law firm has taken precautions to help prevent the spread of Coronavirus within our office.
+Our San Antonio family law firm has taken precautions to help prevent the spread of Coronavirus within our office.

 What arrangements do I need to make to appear in family court in San Antonio?